 Decision Trees are different from issues trees but are also a popular framework to apply when trying to solve a problem.
 Often people confuse decision trees and issue trees.
 To keep it simple, a decision tree is used as part of the decision-making process when you're trying to make a decision, an issue tree is used when you're trying to uncover a root cause.
 If you're a decision maker, both of these tools will help.

-Read more about issues trees, MECE principle, hypothesis driven thinking, strategic thinking, and futures thinking.
+Read more about issues trees, MECE principle, the pyramid principle, hypothesis driven thinking, strategic thinking, what is strategic thinking, strategic planning and futures thinking.

 FAQs